TeslaSeven7/Puissance4/README.md

 # Puissance4
-A Connect 4 plugin game I made for a school project in JS
+A Connect 4 plugin game I made  in JS

 To launch the plugin you can run this command to play with the defaults settings:
 $('.content').my_puissance();